Caen's Lair

 The cake was good so he sat patiently, making inquisitive sounds at the appropriate times and stuffing his face.
 He'd not had time to eat more than a sandwich this morning.

 The early afternoon sun glinted off the fake marble countertop they sat at and revealed the dust dancing over the collection of marmalade glasses on the windowsill.
 The layout of the house was familiar to him still, but the kitchen looked to have been redone entirely in white and wood print, replacing an outdated monstrosity of gaudy powder blue.
-It was an understandable change.
+It was a good change.

 There had once been a teal dogbed in the corner, but its owner had long since passed away and not been replaced.

-Her mother called for her to join the two of them, but she rushed past them and out the door with a feeble excuse and not a sideways glance.
+Her mother called for her to join them at the table, but she rushed past and out the door with an absentminded excuse and not a sideways glance.
 Tump watched her hasten down the path to the street through the kitchen window until she disappeared behind the neighbour's hedge.
 They had been best friends once, but he had unknowingly disbanded that friendship when he left.

 - - - - 𓆦 - - - -